igotnextofficial/IGNFrontend/notes.md

 - [x]  Should be able to find a mentor and request session Editor Component
 - [x] Should be an Editor context that will wrap around the component this will allow the various seperate components to access and set the data it needs to set accordingly.
+- [x] After clicking through the pages , the page goes blank and "enable JS Error" appears
+- [x] Article List pages need to be designed.
+- [x] setup http request provider
+- [x] Zoom API or the like for video calls.
+- [x] page crashes on refresh ,could be how i changed local storage
+- [x] sign up page role list should only allow a subscriber and a artist, Mentors will be created internally by an admin user.
+- [x] once a user books a mentor and that mentor is pending approval then it should remain this way on all page (text "pending approval should remain")
+- [x] when i have the session displaying it should have a link to enter the meeting, if it is like 5 mins before the scheduled meeting.